Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-Numerical experiments were carried out with synthetic data in order to assess the main properties of the proposed model.
-In Section \ref{sec:data_generation}, we describe details about the synthetic data generation and the Gibbs sampler implementation.
-Section \ref{sec:metrics} presents the performance metrics used for model evaluation.
-Then, in Section \ref{sec:sim_results}, we present the results of our numerical experiments.
+Subsection \ref{sec:data_generation} describes details about the simulated data generation and the Gibbs sampler implementation.
+Subsection \ref{sec:metrics} presents the performance metrics used for model evaluation.
+Then, in Subsection \ref{secao_simulacoes_PARTE2}, we present the results of our numerical experiments.